 For temporary emergency pipe leak repairs this self-fusing silicone tape only sticks to itself.
 Wrap it tightly around a leaking pipe for an instant repair

 Emergency pipe leak rtepair tape made of silicone.
-Check the price > Click Here
+See It At Amazon Click Here

 7. and 8.
 Plumber’s Snake and Toilet Augers